 The final step is to gather all the results and capture all of them into a report.
 You need to share this data with all stakeholders.
 Please make sure that all failures or skipped tests have given proper reasons.

 How to write test cases for database testing?

-At times, an application could be using multiple databases so you should be aware of hot they relate to each other.
-Also, make a data mapping sheet which should tell you the UI actions and the tables (and columns) getting affected when the action takes place.
-For example, sometimes it would intend adding a row in one table and update an another row in a different table.
+At times, an application could be using multiple databases so you should be aware of how they relate to each other.
+Also, make a data mapping sheet that should tell you the UI actions and the tables (and columns) getting affected when the action takes place.
+For example, sometimes it would intend to add a row in one table and update another row in a different table.
 While writing the test cases, you need to keep an eye on all of these actions to successfully test a database.

 You can use the below guidelines to prepare good test cases for database testing.

 - Make a list of all the tables used and find out-

 - Create test cases with multiple input data and try to cover all the paths.

 Database Testing Checklist

 After writing the test cases, refer to the following checklist and see if any information is missing.

 - The tests are taking care of all the backend tables used for each requirement.